Jarthianur/VirtualFlightRadar-Backend/README.md

 Read more in the FEATURES.
 You can find an installation guide in the wiki.
-Note that this source is, at the moment, only made for Linux, as it is intended to run on a Raspberry Pi, or similar.
+Note that this source is only made for Linux, as it is intended to run on a Raspberry Pi, or similar.

 To run the VFR-B (in terminal):
 >$ ./{path to binary} -c {path to config file} > {path to log file} &<br><br>